 On September 6, 2003, the NOAA-N' spacecraft was involved in a serious accident at he spacecraft contractor's plant.
-After many months of technical and programmatic assessments of the N' damage and deliberations on alternatives to rebuilding or replacing this satellite, NOAA directed NASA to rebuild NOAA-N.' On September 29, 2004, NASA modified the contract with the spacecraft contractor to rebuild NOAA-N' with a scheduled launch date not later than December 31, 2007.
-Plans are being developed to delay the launch of this satellite until early 2009 to ensure continuity with the first NPOESS.
+After reviewing technical and programmatic assessments of the N' damage , NOAA directed NASA to rebuild NOAA-N.' On September 29, 2004, NASA modified the contract with the spacecraft contractor to rebuild NOAA-N' with a scheduled launch date not later than December 31, 2007.
+As an outcome of the restructuring of the NPOESS program, NOAA has directed NASA to move the the launch of this satellite until February 2009 to ensure continuity with the first NPOESS.
 NOAA-N-Prime instruments have been integrated onto the NOAA-N-Prime spacecraft.